ds300/derivablejs/README.md

   const numUsers$ = allUsers$.map(users => users.length);
   ```

   So far so easy.
-It's just a pure function being mapped over a temporally abstract sequence of values.
+It's just a pure function being mapped over a 'stream' of values.

   Things get complicated when you need to combine streams. e.g. what if we want to check whether all users are idle, and display a notification if so?